 A fun and engaging way for kids to learn a new language is through our Spanish immersion summer camps for San Francisco Bay Area kids.
 These camps combine learning with recreational activities, making the process enjoyable and less daunting for young learners.

 Online Spanish Courses Offered

 In today’s digital world, one cannot overlook the convenience of online courses.
-Let’s Play in Spanish offers online programs such as our Family & Me Online and Kinder Online, where kids and parents can log in from anywhere to participate in classes with Susy Dorn.
+Let’s Play in Spanish offers online programs such as our Family & Me Online where kids and parents can log in from anywhere to participate in classes with Susy Dorn.